 Today’s Cape Cod Style House: Redesigned for a New Generation

-As with the ranch, farmhouse and A-frame, the Cape Cod house plan had been cast aside, then revived and redesigned.
-Just when other house architectural styles seemed to overshadow it, architects like Royal Barry Willis came up with new floor plan designs to modernize the Cape Cod, while retaining original features like the gabled roof, chimney and shuttered windows.
+As with the ranch, farmhouse, and A-frame, the Cape Cod house plan had been cast aside, then revived and redesigned.
+Just when other house architectural styles seemed to overshadow the Cape Cod, architects like Royal Barry Willis came up with new floor plan designs to modernize the style while retaining original features like the gable roof, chimney, and shutter-clad windows.

 While it continues to maintain its popularity, today’s Cape Cod is still simple, practical, efficient, and ideal as a starter home.
-It can also be as elegant, luxurious and spacious as the homeowner or home builder desire.
+It can also be as elegant, luxurious, and spacious as the homeowner or home builder desires.

-This classic Cape Cod (Plan #118-1008) has a front porch and a mud area leading to the garage.
-The second floor offers plenty of extra room for a growing family.
+This classic Cape Cod (Plan #169-1146) has a front porch and a mudroom area leading to the garage.
+The second floor (below) offers plenty of extra room for a growing family.

-While traditional in many ways, the interior's floor plan offers a rather open floor plan style popular with many families today -- including an open kitchen, breakfast nook and family room.
-The mud room adjoining to the two car garage keeps the rest of the house tidy and offers great storage and organization for coats and shoes.
+While traditional in many ways, with its familier exterior and two-story floor plan, the interior of Plan #169-1146 offers a rather open floor plan style popular with many families today – including a spacious kitchen, open dining area, and living room with fireplace – not to mention a main floor master suite.
+The mudroom and laudry room adjoining to the two-car garage keeps the rest of the house tidy and offers great storage and organization for coats and shoes.